Skip to main content

 What Are Funnel Heatmaps?

-Funnel Heatmaps are visual tools that show where customers are clicking on your funnel pages.
+Funnel Heatmaps are visual tools that show where customers are clicking on your funnel.
 This helps you quickly understand how customers are interacting with your funnel in real time, without needing to dig through data tables or click reports.

 Color Indicators in Heatmaps: